fooqri/fooqri.github.io/source/_posts/2015-10-06-org-with-babel-node.markdown

 comments: true
 categories:
 ---
 I use __emacs org mode__ to keep notes including code nodes that support inline execution.
 It is convenient for keeping useful code snippets, as well as experimenting while taking notes.
-Because of features like [Org + Deft](http://rwx.io/blog/2013/03/04/nvalt-and-emacs/) it is really easy to find the sweet spot between keeping coding notes organized but aslo easily searched.
+Because of features like [Org + Deft](http://rwx.io/blog/2013/03/04/nvalt-and-emacs/) it is really easy to find the sweet spot between keeping coding notes organized but also easily searched.

 As I have started to explore more ES6 and even ES7 features I wanted a way to transpile on the fly in my coding notes.
 It turns out it is very easy.